What is Parental Responsibility and how can it be acquired?

 Yes.
 A local authority is automatically granted parental responsibility for a child if an Emergency Protection Order or Care Order is made.

-A Guardian appointed by the parent of a child will acquire parental responsibility in the event of their death.
+A Guardian appointed by the parent of a child will acquire it in the event of their death.

-If a child is adopted, their adoptive parent will acquire parental responsibility.
+If a child is adopted, responsibility will be acquired by their adoptive parent.

 Parental Responsibility Order